New York State Forests

-New York State Forests are administered by the Division of Lands and Forests of the New York State Department of Environmental Conservation (NYSDEC).
-New York State Forests include reforestation, multiple use, and unique areas; and state nature and historic preserves, with approximately 600000 acre classified as reforestation areas and approximately 9000 acre classified as multiple use lands.
+New York State Forests are public lands administered by the Division of Lands and Forests of the New York State Department of Environmental Conservation (NYSDEC).
+New York State Forests are designated as reforestation, multiple use, and unique areas; and state nature and historic preserves, with approximately 600000 acre classified as reforestation areas and approximately 9000 acre classified as multiple use lands.
 Land within the Adirondack Park or the Catskill Park is not included as part of the State Forest system.

-State Forest management
+State forest management

 The purpose of state forest management in New York is to promote forest conservation, improve ecosystem health and biodiversity, provide recreational opportunities, and derive economic benefits from forests by employing sustainable management practices.
 As of 2016, more than 787000 acre of forests are managed by the NYSDEC; this includes areas designated as state forests, reforestation areas, multiple-use areas, and unique areas, but does not include forest preserve lands within Adirondack Park and Catskill Park.

 Permissible activities on New York state forest lands include hunting, trapping, fishing, hiking, snowshoeing, cross-county skiing, horseback riding, snowmobiling, and camping, although some properties prohibit some of these activities.
 Motorized vehicle use is prohibited except for on specified roads and trails.
 Camping for longer than three consecutive nights, or in groups of ten or greater people, requires a free permit issued by the NYSDEC; in addition, campsites must be located at least 150 ft away from roads, trails, and streams unless previously established by the NYSDEC.

 Classifications

-There are four categories of state forest lands established under New York State law; their descriptions are reproduced below.
+There are four categories of state forest lands established under New York State law; their descriptions are below.